 4. In another bowl, whisk flours, baking soda, salt, nutmeg, and cinnamon.

-6. Add dry ingredients and stir at low speed until barely combined.
+6. Add dry ingredients and stir at low speed until just combined.
 Add oats and raisins and stir until combined.

 9. Cool on cookie sheet for about ten minutes and remove to cool completely on wire rack.

-10. Cookies will be A-okay at room temperature for several days, or frozen, tightly wrapped, up to several months.
+10. Store at room temperature for several days, or frozen, tightly wrapped, up to several months.